What is dynamic pricing?

 - Competitor prices: Competitor prices are one of the main factors to trigger price changes.
 Especially if competitors sell exactly the same product it is easy for customers to compare prices.
 Here the difficulty is to determine which products are really price comparison products and at which price difference the customer will change vendor.

 - Characteristics of customer: In business they refer to this practice as personalized pricing.
 Here the price varies for different kinds of customers.
 The idea is that different customers have a different willingness-to-pay and can therefore one can charge them different prices.
 A simple example is a price discount for senior citizens for a museum visit.
 In online retail personalized pricing is usually put into practice with coupons.
 Companies that use this form of dynamic pricing need to look out for a potential backlash of their customers that feel that this kind of pricing is unfair.

 Types by input factors

 Even though some of these factors seem common sense like supply and demand.
-In practice, it is often very difficult to measure them.
-Rarely companies act in a perfect test environment where only prices are changed while other demand influencing factors stay the same.
-Often many things change at the same time (e.g. competitor prices, marketing spend, seasonality).
+Also, companies rarely act in a perfect test environment where retailers change their prices while other demand influencing factors stay the same.
+Furthermore, often many things change at the same time (e.g. competitor prices, marketing spend, seasonality).
 That is where technology and methodology comes into play.
 Here we can differentiate between two types of dynamic pricing:

 - Rule-based pricing: This is the most commonly used method of dynamic pricing.
 In this case, a fixed formula determines prices and price changes.
 One example is a rule to set a minimum margin of 20% or to directly match prices of competitors.
 There are two main shortfalls of this methodology: It takes a lot of manual effort to administer the price formulas and the price rules are often based on parameters that are easy to measure but entail only limited information about customer behavior.
 Often companies only reach suboptimal results using this kind of pricing method.